hanishkvc/prgs-docs-spreadsheetkvc/README.md

 When using a marker in place of a cell address in any of the range operations, one needs to prefix the MarkerId with @m i.e @mMarkerId

-##### Special marker
+##### Implicit markers

+The program provides the following implicit MarkerIds

-@mEND - The program provides a implicit MarkerId called END, which points to the last cell in the spreadsheet always.
+@mEND - this points to the last cell in the spreadsheet implicitly.

+	Useful for :rsearch or :rsearchcopy operation among others

+@mCUR - this points to the currently in-focus cell in the spreadsheet implicitly.

+	Useful in :rcopy or :rcopyasis or :rgennums and so on

-	User can override this if required, else it will always point to the last cell.
+NOTE: User can override these if required, else it will point to a cell determined at the time of use, as defined above.

-	NOTE: the implicit marker is capitalised so that end user can use lower case or mixed case marker id with similar name, without overriding one another, if possible.
+NOTE: the implicit markers are capitalised so that end user can use lower case or mixed case marker ids with similar name, without overriding one another, if possible.

 #### Config commands